 Marijuana was first criminalized back in 1937.
-Prohibition had ended, but the federal government decided to classify marijuana as a schedule 1 drug – the level ABOVE cocaine and opioids.
-Other schedule 1 drugs include heroin, LSD, ecstasy, and magic mushrooms.
-According to the DEA, schedule one narcotics have a high potential for abuse and carry absolutely no medicinal value.
+Prohibition had ended, but the federal government decided to classify marijuana as a schedule 1 drug – the level above cocaine and opioids.
+Other Schedule 1 drugs include heroin, LSD, ecstasy and magic mushrooms.
+According to the Drug Enforcement Agency (DEA), schedule 1 narcotics have a high potential for abuse and carry absolutely no medicinal value.
+(We’ll just leave that last sentence with one, huge eye roll.)

 Many are familiar with the movie “Reefer Madness,” which spread lies about marijuana, dramatizing a narrative of addiction and destructiveness.
 “Reefer Madness” was a portrayal of official U.S. policies.
 These policies continued until very recently when state after state passed laws legalizing medical marijuana.
 Finally, the federal government is showing that it may be possible for change to come to cannabis policy.